vini-insight/Big_Data_GCP_dataproc_spark_hadoop/README.md

 -> If the Job shows an "Interrupt WARN", just ignore it.
 There is a known bug in Hadoop.
 This does not impact processing.

--> to open files for editing use the command:
+-> to open files for editing use the command vim + file_name.extension:

-     vim + file_name.extension
+     vim file_name.extension

--> to save file in GCP Shell:
+-> to save file in GCP Shell type colon + wq! + ENTER:

-     type colon + wq! + ENTER
+     :wq! + ENTER
-     like this :wq!ENTER

--> how to open just to view:
+-> how to open just to view type cat + filename.extension:

-     cat + filename.extension
+     cat filename.extension